wevonosky/Molecular-Hydrogen-Fluorescence-Model/README.md

 is absorbed and reemitted on the photsphere by the molecular hydrogen.

 ##Contributors
-Major contributions to this code were provided by Kevin, France, Matt Mcjunkin, and Allison Youngblood (https://github.com/allisony).
+Major contributions to this code were provided by Kevin France, Matt Mcjunkin, and Allison Youngblood (https://github.com/allisony).
 My contribution was mainly compiling all the code and re-purposing the model for the task at hand.